bixu/stud-cookbook/README.md

 # Requirements and notes

 * This cookbook depends on the [SMF cookbook](https://github.com/livinginthepast/smf)
+* The SMF configuration in the current version of the cookbook assumes that stud is not daemonized.

 * Note that with the current version of stud, chroot does not work correctly with daemonize within a zone.
-* The SMF configuration in the current version of the cookbook assumes that stud is not daemonized.
+A (hackish) workaround exists, but it has to be executed every time the system starts up:

+``
+# mkdir -p /var/chroot/stud/dev && touch /var/chroot/stud/dev/null && mount -F lofs /dev/null /var/chroot/stud/dev/null
+``

 # Sample Usage